COUNCIL MEMBERS

 RITA RYAN

 Dr. Rita Marie Ryan is a Professor of Pediatrics at Case Western Reserve University and UH Rainbow Babies & Children’s Hospital, a top ten USNWR children’s hospital, in Cleveland, Ohio.
-This is the same hospital at which Dr. Eleanor Molloy (former IAPS President) did part of her neonatology training years ago.
+This is the same hospital where Dr. Eleanor Molloy (former IAPS President) did part of her neonatology training years ago.
 Dr. Ryan is a physician-scientist who studies neonatal lung biology in the laboratory and also performs general neonatology clinical research.
 Her main disease of interest is bronchopulmonary dysplasia (BPD), a chronic lung disease of premature infants.
 All four of Rita’s grandparents were born in Ireland and include Farry, Tully, Malone and Ryan.
 Her grandmother Malone and grandfather Ryan from county Kilkenny came through Ellis Island and Hoboken NJ respectively, met at a Kilkenny ceili in NYC, had eight children, and Dr. Ryan is the third oldest of their 26 grandchildren.
 Rita wants to get her Irish citizenship which her dad and sister have.
-Dr. Ryan is a former President and Council member for IAPS and now serves as Scientific Chair under Dr. Mariette Murphy.
+Dr. Ryan is a former President and Council member for IAPS.

 SHEENA DURNIN